jjpeleato/wp-starter-boilerplate/README.md

 ## Project

-Built with WordPress platform using the following technologies: HTML 5, Bootstrap 4, JavaScript, jQuery, CSS3, SASS & Compass, Lando (Docker), NPM or Yarn, Gulp v.4 and Deployer.
+Built with WordPress platform using the following technologies: HTML 5, JavaScript, jQuery, CSS3, SASS, Lando (Docker), NPM or Yarn, Gulp v.4 and Deployer.

 For your projects I recommend underscores theme.
 More information about: